frePPLe/frepple/doc/installation-guide/multi-model.rst

       Bad examples: ‘admin’, ‘buffer’, ‘scenario/1′, names with non-ASCII characters, names with spaces...

-    * For whatif scenario modelling the schemas all MUST use the same engine.

-      It is not possible to mix SQLite and PostgreSQL schemas.

-      If the command frepple_copy isn’t used different database engines could in theory be used, but for simplicity, consistency and maintainability reasons that’s probably not a good idea.

     * The databases can be located on different database servers or database instances, but this is not required.